Bcliffwm/PokeBase/README.md

 # PokeData

 This is a personal project for SQLAlchemy Practice.
 By using a SQLAlchemy-derived engine, I connected my Jupyter Notebook kernel to the database that houses the most updated dataset I have on Pokemon.
-The dataset goes up to order #722, which has about 800 rows of pokemon data.
+The dataset goes up to order #721, which has a little under 800 rows of pokemon data.

 The last entry is Volcanion, which is a generation 6 pokemon.
 The current generation as of this repository's creation is generation 8.
 Pokemon from the Sun, Moon, Shield &
 Sword games and their information are not included.